The Garden of Evening Mists (film)

-The Garden of Evening Mists (夕霧花園) is a 2019 Malaysian English-language historical drama film directed by Tom Lin Shu-yu and adapted from Tan Twan Eng's 2012 novel of same name.
+The Garden of Evening Mists (夕霧花園) is a 2019 Malaysian English-language historical drama film directed by Tom Lin Shu-yu from the screenplay of Richard Smith and adapted from Tan Twan Eng's 2012 novel of same name.
 A woman, still haunted by her experiences in a Japanese internment camp as a child, travels to Cameron Highlands during the Malayan Emergency and becomes the apprentice of a mysterious Japanese gardener.
 It stars Lee Sin-je, Sylvia Chang and Hiroshi Abe.

 A co-production between Malaysia's Astro Shaw and HBO Asia, the film was filmed on location in Malaysia.
 It premiered in 2019 in South Korea, Taiwan and Hong Kong, 16 January 2020 in Malaysia, Brunei and Singapore, and 24 July 2021 in Japan.

 The film received generally positive reviews.
 It received nine nominations at the 56th Golden Horse Awards, winning for Best Makeup and Costume Design, won Best Film at the 2020 Asian Academy Creative Awards and won three awards at the 2021 Malaysia Film Festival.

 Plot

 During the Japanese occupation of Malaya, local women Teoh Yun Ling and her sister are imprisoned and tortured in a brutal Japanese war camp.
 Yun Ling escapes, but her sister and all other prisoners perish.

 After the war, Yun Ling has become a Supreme Court judge based in Kuala Lumpur.
 She is involved in prosecuting war crimes, including from Japanese soldiers.
 The location of her former internment camp is never discovered.
 Haunted by her sister's death, she travels to Cameron Highlands during the Malayan Emergency to meet her friend Frederick, whose family have a tea plantation.
-Frederick introduces her to Japanese gardener Nakamura Arimoto, who resides there and is building a Yugiri, or "garden of evening mists".
+Frederick introduces her to Japanese gardener Nakamura Aritomo, who resides there and is building a Yugiri, or "garden of evening mists".
 Yun Ling asks him to build a Japanese garden to fulfil a promise she had made to her deceased sister.
 Arimoto initially refuses, but later agrees to teach her the techniques of Japanese gardening so that she may build one herself.
 He also requests that he create a complex full-body horimono (Japanese tattoo) on Yung Ling's back.
 As the two undergo hard labour to develop the garden, they develop a romantic relationship.
 One night, communist guerrillas enter the house and attempt to kidnap the couple, but they escape.

 It is later revealed that Aritomo was a Japanese agent tasked with hiding looted treasures in Malaysia, but is conflicted about his involvement.
 He hides information on the treasure's location in Yung Ling's tattoo and in the garden in Cameron Highlands.

-Japanese officials visit and request Arimoto return to Japan to tend for the Emperor's garden.
+Japanese officials visit and request Aritomo return to Japan to tend for the Emperor's garden.
 Yun Ling recognises one of the officials from the internment camp.